fkocovski/optimaltaskassignment/README.md

 5. KBatch
 6. KBatch1

-For solving the optimization problem present in the batching policies, the [Gurobi Optimization](http://www.gurobi.com) suite was used
+For solving the optimization problem present in the batching policies, the [Gurobi Optimization](http://www.gurobi.com) suite was used.

+For the reinforcement learning environment all algorithms are based on Sutton's and Barto's book.

 # References

 - Zeng, Daniel D., and J. Leon Zhao.
 "Effective role resolution in workflow management."
 INFORMS journal on computing 17.3 (2005): 374-387.
+- Sutton, Richard S., and Andrew G. Barto.
+Reinforcement learning: An introduction.
+Vol. 1.
+No. 1.
+Cambridge: MIT press, 1998.